American Institute of Chemical Engineers (AIChE )

 American Society of Civil Engineers (ASCE)

-The purpose of this organization on campus is to enhance students’ networking, communication, problem solving, and teamwork skills.
+The purpose of ASCE on campus is to enhance students’ networking, communication, problem solving, and team collaboration skills.
 Members are responsible for completing five service hours per semester, which can often be accomplished through the ASCE planned service and fundraising events.

 American Society of Mechanical Engineers (ASME)